Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Ethical business practices in global supply chains.

-Requirements: Members undergo a Sedex Members Ethical Trade Audit (SMETA) assessing labor standards, health and safety, environmental practices, and business ethics.
+What are the Requirements: Members undergo a Sedex Members Ethical Trade Audit (SMETA) assessing labor standards, health and safety, environmental practices, and business ethics.
 All audits are conducted by Sedex-approved firms.

-Description: Sedex (Supplier Ethical Data Exchange) is a global non-profit organization with over 74,000 members, which facilitates the sharing of responsible sourcing data to improve ethical standards in supply chains.
+What does it mean: Sedex (Supplier Ethical Data Exchange) is a global non-profit organization with over 74,000 members, which facilitates the sharing of responsible sourcing data to improve ethical standards in supply chains.

 Link: Sedex